atlanmod/NeoEMF/README.md

 If you experience issues installing or using NeoEMF, you can [submit an issue on github](https://github.com/atlanmod/NeoEMF/issues) or contact us at neoemf@googlegroups.com

 ### Known issues:
 -   Only Luna plugins are fetched (the compatibility is not ensured for previous Eclipse versions)
 -   The Eclipse plugins can not be built if Maven can not access internet (it is needed to fetch Luna p2 repositories)
 -   Sometimes the plugin build crashes and/or freezes during p2 index fetching from Luna repositories.
 It is generally sufficient to cancel the build (`ctrl-c`) and to relaunch it.

 ## Develop your backend implementation
-If you have developped a specific backend implementation that is not covered by the actual release of NeoEMF, you can submit it as a pull request. _(More information to come about custom backend implementations)_
+If you have [developped a specific backend implementation](Create-New-Module) that is not covered by the actual release of NeoEMF, you can submit it as a pull request.

 ## Credits